Matrix Decomposition and Applications: Introduction and Background

-\item A matrix decomposition, which though is usually expensive to compute, can be reused to solve new problems involving the original matrix in different scenarios, e.g., as long as the factorization of $\bA$ is obtained, it can be reused to solve the set of linear systems $\{\bb_1=\bA\bx_1, \bb_2=\bA\bx_2, \ldots, \bb_k=\bA\bx_k\}$. \item More generally, a matrix decomposition can help to understand the internal meaning and inherent logic of what happens when multiplied by the matrix such that each constituent has a geometrical transformation (see Section~\ref{section:coordinate-transformation}, p.~\pageref{section:coordinate-transformation}). \end{itemize}
+\item Although typically computationally demanding, a matrix decomposition can be leveraged to solve new problems related to the original matrix in various contexts.
+For instance, once the factorization of $\bA$ is obtained, it can be reused to solve a set of linear systems: $\bb_1=\bA\bx_1, \bb_2=\bA\bx_2, \ldots, \bb_k=\bA\bx_k$.

+\item More generally, matrix decomposition aids in understanding the internal structure and logic of operations involving matrix multiplication.
+Each component of the decomposition contributes to a geometrical transformation, as discussed in Section~\ref{section:coordinate-transformation}. \end{itemize}

-The matrix decomposition algorithms can fall into numerous categories.
-Nevertheless, we outline the fundamental six types here: \begin{enumerate} \item Factorizations arise from Gaussian elimination including the LU decomposition and its positive definite alternative - Cholesky decomposition; \item Factorizations obtained when orthogonalizing the columns or the rows of a matrix such that the data can be explained well on an orthonormal basis; \item Factorizations where the matrices are skeletoned such that a subset of the columns or the rows can represent the whole data in a small reconstruction error, whilst, the sparsity and nonnegativity of the matrices are kept as they are; \item Reduction to Hessenberg, tridiagonal, or bidiagonal form, as a result, the properties of the matrices can be explored in these reduced matrices such as rank, eigenvalues, and so on; \item Factorizations result from the computation of the eigenvalues of matrices; \item In particular, the rest can be cast as a special kind of decompositions that involve optimization methods, and high-level ideas where the category may not be straightforward to determine. \end{enumerate}
+Matrix decomposition algorithms can be classified into several categories.
+Below are six fundamental types: \begin{enumerate} \item Factorizations based on Gaussian elimination, such as LU decomposition and its positive definite counterpart, Cholesky decomposition. \item Factorizations achieved by orthogonalizing either the columns or rows of a matrix, enabling effective data representation in an orthonormal basis. \item Factorizations involving skeleton matrices, where a subset of columns or rows can sufficiently represent the entire dataset with minimal reconstruction error, while preserving sparsity and nonnegativity. \item Reduction to Hessenberg, tridiagonal, or bidiagonal forms, allowing the properties of the matrix (such as rank and eigenvalues) to be explored within these reduced forms. \item Factorizations derived from the computation of matrix eigenvalues. \item Other specialized methods, which involve optimization techniques and high-level concepts.
+These may not fit neatly into the categories above but still represent important classes of decompositions. \end{enumerate}

-The world pictures for decomposition in Figure~\ref{fig:matrix-decom-world-picture} and \ref{fig:matrix-decom-world-picture2} connect each decomposition method by their internal relationships and also separate different methods by the criteria or prerequisites of them.
-Readers will get more information about the two pictures after reading the text.

-\paragraph{Notation and preliminaries} In the rest of this section we will introduce and recap some basic knowledge about linear algebra.
-For the rest of the important concepts, we define and discuss them as per need for clarity.
-Readers with enough background in matrix analysis can skip this section.
-In the text, we simplify matters by considering only matrices that are real.
-Without special consideration, the eigenvalues of the discussed matrices are also real.
-We also assume throughout that $||\cdot||=||\cdot||_2$.